 The bathroom sink is properly installed and is in good condition.

-The sink drain is properly installed and is performing its intended function.
+The sink drains are properly installed and are performing their intended function.

 The faucet fixtures were tested and were functioning as intended.

 The finish on the bathroom cabinet is slightly worn.
 The cabinet is otherwise in good condition.